siobhanlgorman/knits-and-pieces/TESTING.md

 **Pass/Fail: Pass**

-*  As a shopper I want to be able to view store's social media pages so that I can view the site content in different places that I use [#8](https://github.com/siobhanlgorman/knits-and-pieces/issues/8)
+*  **As a shopper I want to be able to view store's social media pages so that I can view the site content in different places that I use [#8](https://github.com/siobhanlgorman/knits-and-pieces/issues/8)**

 **Acceptance Criteria**
-- User can locate the store on facebook and other social media sites (or link to social media main site if no business page)
+- User can locate the store on Facebook and other social media sites (or links to social media main sites if no business page)

 **Testing Steps**:
 1. From any page navigate to the footer section
-2. In turn click on facebook, twitter, instagram icons
+2. In turn click on Facebook, Twitter and Instagram icons

 **Expected Result**:
 1. When clicked Facebook icon opens Knits and Pieces Facebook business page in a new tab